Wkasel/wpematico-modified/readme.txt

 Some supported features (but not all of them):

-* Campaigs Feeds and options are organized into campaigns.
+* Campaign Feeds and options are organized into campaigns.
 * Comfortable interface like Worpress posts editing for every campaign.
 * Multiple feeds / categories: it’s possible to add as many feeds as you want, and add them to some categories as you want.
 * Integrated with the Simplepie library that come with Wordpress.
 This includes RSS 0.91 and RSS 1.0 formats, the popular RSS 2.0 format, Atom...